 We often see dogs happily chasing balls and bringing them back to their owners.
 And while a game of fetch may come naturally to some, others have quirky fetching habits like running away with the ball or not even wanting to fetch at all.

-Here’s how to teach a dog to fetch with a couple of common situations:
+How to teach a dog to fetch with a few common situations:

 The Problem: My dog fetches the ball, but drops it 15 feet away instead of bringing it back to me.